modopayments/modo2auth-js/README.md

 > A node module to generate authentication details to communicate with Modo servers

+- Move to modopayments account before advertising for public use.

 # Prerequesites

 **Credentials** that are created and shared by Modo.
 These will be different for each environment (`int`, `prod`, `local` etc...).